davemuscle/camera_journey/readme.md

-# Mandlebrot Fractal Engine - FPGA
+# Camera Journey Nonrelease - FPGA
 ![Image](/doc/cam_switching.gif)

 *Migrated to Git on February 20th, 2022.
 Original release on May 23rd, 2021*.